drds1/pycecream/README.md

 ## Vertical scaling and background offset priors
 We can now also add priors to pycecream's offset level and vertical scaling parameters using the `background_offset_prior` and `vertical_scaling_prior` arguments shown below.

+## Top-hat line lag priors
+We can also add lags on the top hat centroid and width parameters for line light curve lags.
+This is done using the `tophat_centroid_prior` and `tophat_width_prior` arguments (see example below e.g `tophat_centroid_prior = [10,2]` is a gausian prior with width centroid 10 and width 2).
+The default arguments [0.0,-1.0] do not use the prior.

 ```python
 import pycecream